Oral & Maxillofacial Surgery - Temporomandibular Joint Replacement Surgery Information for patients

 You may experience:

 - Weakness to the face.
 There is a risk that you can have weakness on the side of surgery.
-This can be temporary (20%) or permanent (3%).
-This can affected the entire side of the face or parts of it.
+This can be temporary (20-30%) or permanent (3%).
+This can affect the entire side of the face or parts of it.
 Permanent weakness is defined as no recovery after 12 months.

-- Infection of the prosthesis is an uncommon (2%), but serious complication, as it usually results in the joint being removed (and later replaced).
+- Infection of the prosthesis is an uncommon (2%), but serious complication, as it usually results in the joint being removed (and later replaced) and a period of antibiotic treatment,

 - It is usual for your bite to feel slightly altered and for you to hear new noises from your new joint.
 This should not cause you worry.